yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

               name: s1

+    * Since it's the first route pointing to this service, the ocp route controller will create LbaaS pool (attached to L7 router)- named 'mynamespace_s1'.

+    * The ocp-route controller will create L7 rule and L7 policy, the L7 policy direct it's filtered traffic towards s1_pool.

+  * Service/Endpoint is created under namespace 'mynamespace'

+    * name: s1

+    * The Service and Endpoint controllers will create user loadbalancer

+    * The Endpoint controller will check for pool named 'mynamespace_s1' and add its members to this pool.

+* Create service/endpoint, create ocp-route/ingress, delete ocp-route/ingress:

+  * Service/Endpoint is created under namespace 'mynamespace'

+    * name: s1

+    * The Service and Endpoint controllers will create user loadbalancer
+    * Since no pool named 'mynamespace_s1' exist in L7 router, service will exit.

+  * ocp-route is created same details as described in above yaml file.

     * Since it's the first route pointing to this service, the ocp route controller will create LbaaS pool (attached to L7 router)- let's call it s1_pool.

     * The ocp-route controller will create L7 rule and L7 policy, the L7 policy should direct it's filtered traffic towards s1_pool.